-Transition Lymington challenge us to notice patterns in nature
+Transition Lymington challenge us to integrate rather than segregate

-Lymington 2020 Vision - Month 9: Notice patterns and details
+Lymington 2020 Vision - Month 10: Be kind and get involved

 2020 Vision was launched by Transition Lymington in May 2018, with the objective of reminding ourselves why we love Lymington and what we can do to help enjoy it and protect it, making a sustainable community for the future.
 Every month a list of achieveable suggestions is proposed - small things that could start making a really big difference.
 See below the challenges relating to each month so far.
-This month the challenge is to consider the natural world around you and to notice patterns and details.
+This month the challenge is to integrate rather than segregate.
+Be kind and get involved.

 Get inspired by the list below - let's see how many we can achieve this month!